siyuan-note/siyuan/README.md

 * New workspace can reset password
 * The cloud uses the new cloud synchronization directory

-If it is a mobile-end, uninstall and reinstall it (#Note#: When the mobile-enduninstalls the application, the local workspace data will be deleted together).
+If it is a mobile-end, uninstall and reinstall it (note: When the mobile-enduninstalls the application, the local workspace data will be deleted together).

 ### Do I need to pay for it?